Golden Kamuy: Anime

-The anime television series adaptation was produced by Geno Studio.
+An anime television series adaptation was announced by Weekly Young Jump in July 2017.
+The series was produced by Geno Studio.
 It was directed by Hitoshi Nanba and written by Noboru Takagi, with music by Kenichiro Suehiro, art direction by Atsushi Morikawa, and CG direction by Yuuko Okumura and Yasutaka Hamada.
 Kenichi Ohnuki adapted the character designs for animation, while Koji Watanabe designed firearms, Shinya Anasuma designed the props, and Ryō Sumiyoshi designed the animals.
-The series' opening theme is "Winding Road", performed by Man with a Mission, while the ending theme is "Hibana", performed by The Sixth Lie.
 Like with the manga, Hiroshi Nakagawa, an Ainu language linguist from Chiba University, works on the anime as an Ainu language supervisor.

-The anime was announced in July 2017 in Weekly Young Jump, and aired for twelve episodes from April 9 to June 25, 2018, on Tokyo MX, ytv, STV, and BS11.
-Golden Dōga Gekijō, a series of 25-second animated shorts based on extras included in the Golden Kamuy manga volumes and Weekly Young Jump, was directed by Kenshirō Morii and produced at DMM.futureworks and W-Toon Studio.
+It aired for 12 episodes from April 9 to June 25, 2018, on Tokyo MX, ytv, STV, and BS11.
+The series' opening theme is "Winding Road", performed by Man with a Mission, while the ending theme is "Hibana", performed by The Sixth Lie.
+Golden Dōga Gekijō (ゴールデン道画劇場), a series of 25-second animated shorts based on extras included in the Golden Kamuy manga volumes and Weekly Young Jump, was directed by Kenshirō Morii and produced at DMM.futureworks and W-Toon Studio.
 It premiered online on April 16, 2018.

-At the conclusion of the first season broadcast, a second season was announced and aired from October 8 to December 24, 2018, for twelve episodes.
-The second season's opening theme is "Reimei", performed by Sayuri and My First Story, while the ending theme is "Tokeidai no Kane", performed by Eastern Youth.
+At the conclusion of the first season broadcast, a second season was announced.
+It aired for 12 episodes from October 8 to December 24, 2018.
+The second season's opening theme is "Reimei" (レイメイ), performed by Sayuri and My First Story, while the ending theme is "Tokeidai no Kane" (時計台の鐘), performed by Eastern Youth.

 On July 7, 2019, it was announced that the series would receive a third season.
 On March 13, 2020, it was announced that the third season would premiere in October 2020.
-The season aired from October 5 to December 21, 2020, for twelve episodes.
-The third season's opening theme is "Grey," performed by Fomare, while the ending theme is "Yūsetsu", performed by The Sixth Lie.
+It aired for 12 episodes from October 5 to December 21, 2020.
+The third season's opening theme is "Grey", performed by Fomare, while the ending theme is "Yūsetsu" (融雪), performed by The Sixth Lie.

 On December 5, 2021, it was announced that the series would receive a fourth season.
 Brain's Base produced the season, replacing Geno Studio.
 Shizutaka Sugahara served as the chief director, and Takumi Yamakawa designed the characters.
 Noboru Takagi is returning to write the scripts.
 The season premiered on October 3, 2022.
-The opening theme is "Never Say Goodbye," performed by ALI featuring Mummy-D, while the ending theme is "Subete ga Soko ni Arimasu You Ni," performed by The Spellbound.
+The opening theme is "Never Say Goodbye", performed by ALI featuring Mummy-D, while the ending theme is "Subete ga Soko ni Arimasu You Ni" (すべてがそこにありますように。), performed by The Spellbound.
 On November 8, 2022, it was announced that the seventh episode of the season and beyond would be postponed due to the passing of a main staff member.
 The season restarted broadcasting from the first episode on April 3, 2023, and concluded on June 26, running for thirteen episodes.